Clapham Common in London was my goal during a London research trip hunting for Oswald Chambers’ Bible Training College.

 I walked up the steps (two down from those potted plants) and stood at the bright red door.

-Other than the cars going past, it was a quiet building, the air cool on a sunny day.
+Besides the cars going past, it was a quiet building, and the air was cool on a sunny day.

-And yet, for four years students sat under Oswald Chambers’ tutelage–students who went on to work as missionaries throughout the world.
+Yet, for four years, students sat under Oswald Chambers’ tutelage—students who went on to work as missionaries throughout the world.

-We took photos of the shops along the street, trying to image life here 100 years ago.
+We took photos of the shops along the street, trying to imagine life here 100 years ago.

 And then we walked away to find another spot important to Oswald and Biddy Chambers.